OFFICE OF RURAL HEALTH PROGRAMS

 American Indian/Alaska Native (AI/AN) Programs:

 ORH works with the Indian Health Service (IHS), the VA Office of Tribal Government Relations (OTGR) and the VHA Office of Community Care (OCC) to provide oversight and management of the VHA/IHS Memorandum of Understanding (MOU), which facilitates programs to ensure increased access to care and services for AI/AN Veterans.
-The VA/IHS collaboration achieved success in extending telehealth services from VHA to IHS facilities, increasing VA providers' cultural awareness and expanding electronic Health Information Exchange for Native Veteran care coordination.
+The VHA/IHS collaboration achieved success in extending telehealth services from VHA to IHS facilities, increasing VHA providers' cultural awareness and expanding electronic Health Information Exchange for Native Veteran care coordination.

-- Veterans Affairs Indian Health Services (VA-IHS) Reimbursement Program:
+- Veterans Affairs Indian Health Services (VHA-IHS) Reimbursement Program:

-As part of the IHS Reimbursement Agreement, VA-enrolled, eligible AI/AN Veterans and their family members can receive reimbursement for care from IHS facilities through the VA-IHS Reimbursement Program.
+As part of the IHS Reimbursement Agreement, VA-enrolled, eligible AI/AN Veterans and their family members can receive reimbursement for care from IHS facilities through the VHA-IHS Reimbursement Program.

 - Memorandum of Understanding